 - To make long-term care services and supports affordable and accessible to all New Yorkers who require additional support to live independently; and

-- To improve the quality of home care jobs and create the caregiving jobs we will need to meet growing demand.
+- To improve the quality of home care jobs by raising wages and create the caregiving jobs we will need to meet growing demand.

 As the population of older adults rises, so does the need for caregiving and an improved system to provide home and community-based long-term care services and supports.
 However, New York’s care infrastructure is woefully inadequate, and our policies and programs have yet to catch up with our state’s changing realities, and as a result, many of our families are struggling.